-In the West Asian and North African (WANA) region, items that we have called wearable heritage, often less than 100 years old, are not valued similarly as in Europe or America.
-What has almost become a new lifestyle for the European region, culture and heritage, is in the WANA region often still being designated as old-fashioned and backward.
-Veils like the ones we described are worn less and less often for that reason.
-Antique head covers in carefully lighted displays in Europe, that are sold for thousands of euro’s on the Internet market, are sold in Turkmenistan for a fraction of the price to tourists.
-For the European visitor these head covers and veils symbolize authenticity, handicrafts long ago practiced in their own region.
-They also symbolize uniqueness, they still a hunger for romanticism and identity.
-Arab face veils are the representation of group identity and uniqueness that is lacking in Europe.
+Traditional head covers in carefully lighted displays in Europe, sometimes sold for thousands of euro’s on the internet market, are sold in Turkmenistan for a fraction of the price to tourists.
+For the European visitor these head covers and veils symbolize authenticity and handicrafts long ago practiced in their own region as well.
+They also symbolize uniqueness and still a hunger for romanticism and identity.
+Face veils are the symbol of identity and uniqueness that is lacking in Europe.